yaza-putu/golang-starter-api/README.md

   ```

 # support auto migrate when running app
-You only need to set the env variable DB_AUTO_MIGRATE to true to enable this
+You only need to set the env variable db_auto_migrate to true to enable this
 ```bash
 db_auto_migrate=true
 ```